 Guidance for Ramadan

-The following information acts as guidance for Ramadan 2023.
-It has been written by the Faith Centre's Imam Rashid and was last updated on 21 March 2023.
+The following guidance was published to support staff and students observing Ramadan in 2023.
+It was written by the Faith Centre's Imam Rashid and was last updated on 21 March 2023.

 Fasting is an integral part of religious life, discipline, and an experience of many faiths.
 Ramadan is one of the five pillars of Islam.
 For Muslims, Ramadan is a very spiritual month; it is a month of special blessings, love, and care for others.
 During this month, Muslims around the globe will be fasting and showing extra kindness to those who are less fortunate.